keisukeirie/Amazon_review_helpfulness_prediction/README.md

 initial results:
 75.3% overall accuracy

 final results:
 77.2% overall accuracy

-Not a lot of improvement was made for amount of time spent on this parameter optimization But I guess that is typical when working on xgboost parameterization with some computation power.
+Not a lot of improvement was made for amount of time spent on this parameter optimization
-(By the way, my work is done under single m4.2xlarge AWS instance).
+but I guess that is typical when working on xgboost parameterization.

 2. Random Forest model
   * parameter:
     1. N estimators = 1000